gemini3d/cmake-python-build/README.md

 ### Options

 `-Dfind=on`
-: (default on) searches for these libraries and builds them if not present: expat, ffi, readline, ssl, zlib
+: (default on) searches for these libraries and builds them if not present: `bzip2 expat ffi lzma readline ssl zlib`

 To use system OpenSSL while building other prereqs: